connectome-neuprint/neuprint-utilities/README.md

 Every hour, an entry is made into the nptest* index of ElasticSEarch with metrics data in three categories:

 ### Neurons
-These numbers are extracted from NeuPrint via a Cypher query for number of neurons.
-Here is an example query for the numbber of traced neurons:
+These numbers are extracted from NeuPrint via a Cypher query for number of neurons for a specified status.
+Here is an example query for the number of traced neurons:

 ```{"cypher": "MATCH (n:`hemibrain-Neuron`{status:'Traced'}) RETURN count(n)"}```